Buying a Car in Australia

 Alternative and worthy options to the traditional purchase or lease exist within Australia, and expats in the midst of negotiating an employment package should take these into consideration.

-Many companies provide a "novated lease” for employees through their salary sacrificing benefits.
-This ‘lease’ is essentially a three-way agreement between an employee, their employer and a financing company.
+Many companies provide a "novated lease” for employees.
+This ‘lease’ is essentially a three-way agreement between an employee, their employer and a leasing company.
 It allows the employee to pay for the cost and operation of a vehicle before tax, thereby lowering the employee’s taxable income.